 HO–2

 An HO-2 insurance policy is also known as a broad form and covers your home and your personal belongings.
-Most home insurance companies will cover your personal belongings up to a specified level no matter where they are at home, in your car or somewhere else.
+Most home insurance companies will cover your personal belongings up to a specified level if they are at home, in your car or somewhere else, such as an offsite storage facility.
 HO-2 policies may include liability coverage in some circumstances.
 To determine if your HO-2 policy includes liability coverage, contact your insurance carrier directly.

-Like an HO-1 policy, HO-2 insurance is a named perils policy that covers your home and your personal items from the same circumstances covered by an HO-1 policy.
-This policy type covers the same perils that the HO-1 covers, but also adds a few additional perils:
+Like an HO-1 policy, HO-2 insurance is a named perils policy that covers your home and your personal items from the losses that are listed out in your policy.
+Typically, the losses found in an HO-2 policy are similar to the ones in an HO-1, but may include a few additional ones:

 • Accidental discharge or overflow of water or steam within the home